x07x08/TF2-Dodgeball-Modified/README.md

 # Commands
 For a list of commands, check the configuration file located in [`addons/sourcemod/configs/dodgeball`](https://github.com/x07x08/TF2_Dodgeball_Modified/tree/main/TF2_Dodgeball_Modified/addons/sourcemod/configs/dodgeball).

+# Installation
+Drag and drop the contents of a folder inside the `tf` folder.

+If you plan on using airblast prevention, make sure to also add the contents of [`cfg/sourcemod`](https://github.com/x07x08/TF2_Dodgeball_Modified/tree/main/TF2_Dodgeball_Modified/cfg/sourcemod).

 # Nuke model
 By default, the plugin uses a custom model for the `"nuke"` rocket class.
 It can be found here : [AlliedMods Link](https://forums.alliedmods.net/showpost.php?s=8fa72450fa0c4941c927d01d2d6245c9&p=2180141&postcount=350)